HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/optional_tasks/optional_internal_networking.md

     ```

     !!! note

-            To switch your existing deployment from an internal network to a public network, remove the annotation from the ***haproxy service.***
+        To switch your existing deployment from an internal network to a public network, remove the annotation from the ***haproxy service***.

 4. After updating `values.yaml` with annotations, run helm update command.